A Logic for Document Spanners

 (Dominik D. Freydenberger)

 Document spanners are a formal framework for information extraction that was introduced by Fagin, Kimelfeld, Reiss, and Vansummeren.
 One of the central models in this framework are core spanners, which formalize the query language AQL that is used in IBM's SystemT.

 As shown by Freydenberger and Holldack, there is a connection between core spanners and ECreg, the existential theory of concatenation with regular constraints.

 Versions of the Paper

 - The conference version contained a brief mentioned how (U)CRPQs with string equalities directly map to fragments of SpLog.
 The situation is a little bit more complicated, as this holds only if the path queries have some natural restriction.
-Details on this can be found in Section 7 of the full version.
+Details on this can be found in Section 7 of the journal version.

 - If you are interested in graph databases, skip the conference version and head directly to the journal version (see above).